 It’s a great way to connect with kids who are highly energetic and help them reset without totally suppressing their excitement.
 They just have a little too much go and we don’t get rid of the go, we just add a little red and yellow to get it back down to a normal level.

 Here is a printable reminder to help you get started.
-I’d also be interested in hearing if anyone tries this with children who have ADHD.
-Let me know how it works for you!
 (Click the image for a printable PDF file!).

 Another great way to help highly spirited children practice self-regulation skills — especially the positive emotions like excitement, is to play games with them.
 Here are my favorite games for self-regulation.